Killing of Lucas Leonard: Convictions

-As of January 9, 2017 the disposition of the cases against the nine people involved on the assault on Lucas Leonard are as follows (partial Update Dec.
-19. 2018):

 Bruce Leonard, the father, who whipped both boys during the session pleaded guilty to felony assault was sentenced to 10 years in state prison.
+He was paroled in 2024.

 Deborah Leonard, the mother, who whipped them during the session pleaded guilty to felony assault, and was sentenced to five years in state prison.
+She was paroled in 2020 and left the state.

 On September 1, 2016 half sister Sarah Ferguson was sentenced to 25 years in prison after being convicted in July 2016 of manslaughter and assault.

 Pastor Tiffanie Irwin, age 29, who called for the so-called counseling session and oversaw its organization was sentenced on Dec.
 19, 2016 to 12 years in state prison for manslaughter.
+She was paroled in September 2025.

 Joseph Irwin was sentenced on Dec.
 19 to eight years in prison for gang assault.
+He was paroled in 2022 and left the state.

 David Morey was sentenced on Jan.
 9, 2017 to five years in prison for assault.
+He was released in 2020.

 Linda Morey who pulled the power cord out of the closet was sentenced on Jan.
 9 to five years in prison for assault.
+She was released in 2020.

 Traci Irwin, 50, and Daniel Irwin, 25, both pleaded guilty to unlawful imprisonment.

-Traci Irwin, was sentenced to one year for each count.
-On March 24, 2017 Traci Irwin was set free after serving one year and five months in jail.
+Traci was sentenced to one year for each count, and Daniel received two years in jail.
+Both were set free on March 24, 2017 after serving one year and five months.

-Daniel Irwin received two years in jail.
-On March 24, 2017 Daniel Irwin was set free after serving one year and five months in jail.